-No matter how you view the back squat, one thing is undeniable: squatting is an essential movement, regardless of whether you perform it with weight on your back.
+No matter how you view the back squat, squatting is an essential movement, regardless of whether you perform it with weight on your back.

 If you’re not doing some variation of the squat, you’re training plan is most likely flawed.

 We like to look at things a different way: if you can’t sit down (which is what squatting is) without hurting yourself, then the worst thing you can do is avoid the movement entirely.

 Whether you want to squat with a weight on your back is up to you, but don’t let that stop you from cleaning up little mistakes that are causing pain or limiting your workouts.